kungfusheep/i.nvim/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/kungfusheep/i.nvim).
+If you find any issues or have suggestions for improvements, please submit a pull request on the [GitHub repository](https://github.com/kungfusheep/i.nvim).

-## Acknowledgements

-- This plugin is built to integrate with the `i` command-line journaling tool (https://github.com/kungfusheep/i).